vimode/frontend-mentor-challenges/README.md

 ######  Current Status

 - Started at the 'Newbie' difficulty.
-- Currently working on the `four-card-feature-section`
+- Currently working on the `base-apparel-coming-soon`

 ###### Pending tasks for the repo